When it comes to nostalgia, everyone likes to think about what we can’t have anymore.

 Where: 240 E Kossuth St, Columbus, OH 43206

-What: This Cantonese restaurant has been serving families on the westside of Columbus for decades.
-Generations of families, including my fiance’s, have been going to Ding Ho.
+What: This Cantonese restaurant has been serving families on the west side of Columbus for decades.
+Generations of families, including many friends of mine growing up on the west side, have been going to Ding Ho.

 When: Opened in 1956